mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 The methods `Gitlab::Utils.check_path_traversal!()` and `Gitlab::Utils.check_allowed_absolute_path!()`
 can be used to validate user-supplied paths and prevent vulnerabilities.
-`check_path_traversal!()` will detect Path Traversal payloads included on paths and can accept URL encoded paths.
+`check_path_traversal!()` will detect their Path Traversal payloads and accepts URL-encoded paths.
-`check_allowed_absolute_path!()` will check if a path is absolute and whether or not it is inside the allowed path list.
-By default, absolute paths are not allowed, so you will need to pass a list of allowed absolute paths to the `path_allowlist` parameter when using `check_allowed_absolute_path!()`.
+`check_allowed_absolute_path!()` will check if a path is absolute and whether it is inside the allowed path list.
+By default, absolute paths are not allowed, so you need to pass a list of allowed absolute paths to the `path_allowlist` parameter when using `check_allowed_absolute_path!()`.

 To use a combination of both checks, follow the example below: